Term 4 Week 6 2024 Newsletter

 Year 5/6 teacher

-Over the past six weeks, our school has been fortunate to host Pania in RDS and Lily in 2CE, two dedicated and enthusiastic student teachers completing their final practicum experience.
-Throughout this period, they have brought fresh ideas, new energy, and a passion for education that has resonated with both students and staff alike.
+Over the past six weeks, our school has been fortunate to host Pania in RDS and Lilly in 2CE, two dedicated and enthusiastic pre service teachers completing their final practicum experience.
+Throughout this period, they have brought fresh ideas, new energy, and a passion for education that have resonated with both students and staff alike.
 To help the community get to know them better, we asked them a few questions:

 What inspired you to pursue a career in teaching?
 Pania shared that her love for helping others learn and the joy she feels when a student grasps a new concept inspired her journey.
-For Lily, it was her experience in primary school having had some fantastic teachers, they inspired her to become a primary teacher.
-Lily and Pania hope that they might inspire students in a similar way!
+For Lilly, it was her experience in primary school having had some fantastic teachers; they inspired her to become a primary teacher.
+Lilly and Pania hope that they might inspire students in a similar way!

 What subject or age group are you most passionate about teaching?
 Pania enjoys teaching all primary age students, where she feels she can encourage curiosity and critical thinking.
-Lily has really enjoyed teaching Science and Maths.
-There has been lots of opportunities for fun hands-on activities during learning.
+Lilly has really enjoyed teaching Science and Mathematics.
+There has been many opportunities for fun hands on activities during learning.

-What’s one thing you enjoyed learning or experiencing during your time at OLQP?
-Both Pania and Lily have loved being part of the 75-year celebrations, staff meetings, attending the Year 2 excursion to the Botanic Gardens and just being a part of the school community during Term 4.
+What is one thing you enjoyed learning or experiencing during your time at OLQP?
+Both Pania and Lily have loved being part of the 75-year anniversary celebrations, staff meetings, attending the Year 2 excursion to the Adelaide Botanic Garden and just being a part of the school community during Term 4.
 Everyone has been so welcoming!

-What’s something you’d like the school community to know about you?
-Lily grew up in country Victoria and moved to Adelaide after graduating high school for more opportunities and to start University.
-Both Pania and Lily want to leave a positive mark and learn as much as they can to prepare for their future roles as educators.
+What is something you would like the school community to know about you?
+Lilly grew up in country Victoria and moved to Adelaide after graduating high school for more opportunities and to start university.
+Both Pania and Lilly want to leave a positive mark and learn as much as they can to prepare for their future roles as educators.

 Their time at our school has been filled with moments of learning, laughter and growth.
 We have valued their innovative approaches, adaptability, and the warmth they brought into our classrooms.